DVLA Medical for High Risk Drink Driving Offenders

 Blood Sample Testing

-The Secretary of State's Honorary Medical Advisory Panel has now decided that use of the CDT (Carbohydrate Deficient Transferrin) biomarker would now be used as the sole test for assessing the harmful use of alcohol for high risk offenders.
+The Secretary of State's Honorary Medical Advisory Panel has now decided that use of the CDT (Carbohydrate Deficient Transferrin) biomarker will now be used as the sole test for assessing the harmful use of alcohol for high risk offenders.

 CDT (Carbohydrate Deficient Transferrin)